 “What’s a Streets of Rage?”, you ask before we dropkick you out of a window for insubordination.
 The franchise has arguably done more for couch co-op than any other, bringing with it its eminently cheesy charm and the fact that you will be unable to put it down, even when the boss transports you right back to the beginning because he’s a cheap asshole.

 The original game is what many hallow as the best in the series, and it’s hard to argue with that as it’s when it was at its purest.
 Playing as Axel, Blaze, or, erm, Adam, you and friends must fist and slice your way through the streets (with a bit of rage) and rid them of crime.
-It’s a little dated, sure, but Streets of Rage holds up remarkably well in terms of “one-more-try” appeal.
-If you can wait, it’s getting a modern sequel that looks bloody lovely.
+The original is a little dated, sure, but Streets of Rage holds up remarkably well in terms of “one-more-try” appeal.

 7. LittleBigPlanet 3

 Developer: Sumo Digital Publisher: SIE Platform(s): PS4, PS3 Players: 4 players

 Too many people sleep on just how expressive and creative the LittleBigPlanet series allowed you to be with its third incarnation showing the most ambition of them all, even if the developers had changed hands.
 LittleBigPlanet 3 allows you to create your own levels and challenge others to best them, long before Mario had a go.

 Up to four players can work together to overcome levels, either official ones or those made by the community, and you will certainly need to lean each other from time to time.
 That being said, LittleBigPlanet 3’s learning curve isn’t too bad and its constant stream of fun collectibles will have you coming back for more.